 The state of Colorado is busy implementing the Colorado Water Plan, which was initiated under executive order by Governor Hickenlooper in 2015.
 The plan was written by the Colorado Water Conservation Board with input from Colorado residents and entities known as Basin Roundtables—citizen-led water boards that represent the state’s eight major river basins and the Denver metro area.
 NYFC has worked on the Water Plan since its inception to ensure that it reflects the needs of current and future generations of young farmers and ranchers.

 You can help shape Colorado’s water future.
 Basin Roundtables are a great way to get involved in water decision-making.
 Want to get involved?
-Visit the Basin Roundtable homepage to find your BRT’s next meeting, or contact Kate Greenberg for more information.
+Visit the Basin Roundtable homepage to find your BRT’s next meeting, or contact Erin Foster West for more information.